CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 File system should be mounted to the PROD and STAGE ingest servers as well as DEV servers for manifest creation.

-Merritt manifests will pull content with `file://` URLs.
+Merritt manifests will pull content with `http://` URLs.

-Possibly want to back up until content goes away.

 ## Compute Environment